 Let me put up examples of this.

-I mean, all of this is like, you know, what has happened to the country.
+I mean, all of this is like, you know, what has happened to the country?

-I don't know if those of you like the UFC like I do.
+I don't know if those of you like the UFC like I do, so Conor McGregor was fighting this weekend.

 I wanted to watch the fight.

-And then apparently, according to Jason Whitlock, who I happen to like, great commentator, you know, he pointed out that in the coverage that they did put out that when Donald Trump walked into the arena in Vegas, and chance erupt uh erupt USA, USA, USA.
+And then apparently, according to Jason Whitlock, who I happen to like, great commentator, you know, he pointed out that in the coverage that they did put out, that when Donald Trump walked into the arena in Vegas and Chance erupt USA, USA, USA, apparently he said the SPN ignored the whole thing.

 Never even mentioned that the former president entered the building.